-SECURITY AND SOURCES OF PAYMENT FOR THE 2022C BONDS
+SECURITY AND SOURCES OF PAYMENT FOR THE 2022B BONDS

-Security for the 2022C Bonds
+Security for the 2022B Bonds

-The 2022C Bonds are special limited obligations of Metropolitan and will be payable as to principal, redemption premium, if any, and interest thereon solely from and secured solely by a pledge of and a lien and charge upon the Net Operating Revenues and the other funds, assets and security described under the Resolutions.
-See APPENDIX C- "SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTIONS AND THE PAYING AGENT AGREEMENTS."
+The 2022B Bonds are special limited obligations of Metropolitan and will be payable as to principal, redemption premium, if any, and interest thereon solely from and secured solely by a pledge of and a lien and charge upon the Net Operating Revenues and the other funds, assets and security described under the Resolutions.
+See APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTIONS."
+The 2022B Bonds will be payable from Net Operating Revenues on a parity with Metropolitan's other Parity Bonds and Parity Obligations at any time outstanding.

 As defined in the Master Resolution, "Net Operating Revenues" are Operating Revenues less Operation and Maintenance Expenditures paid from Operating Revenues.
 "Operating Revenues" are all revenues received by Metropolitan from charges for the sale and availability of water.
 "Operation and Maintenance Expenditures" are the necessary expenditures for operating and maintaining the properties, works and facilities of Metropolitan, including expenditures for such charges as may be payable by Metropolitan under the State Water Contract and the Devil Canyon-Castaic Contract, which charges constitute operation, maintenance, power and replacement charges; any necessary contributions to medical, health, retirement or other similar benefits of Metropolitan employees and annuitants; and such other expenditures of Metropolitan generally classified as operating and maintenance expenditures, excluding any charges for depreciation or amortization.
 The State Water Contract and the Devil Canyon-Castaic Contract are discussed in Appendix A under the caption "METROPOLITAN EXPENSES - State Water Contract Obligations."
-Payment of capital costs and some other payments under the State Water Contract and the Devil Canyon-Castaic Contract are subordinate to the obligation of Metropolitan for payment of Operation and Maintenance Expenditures and debt service on the 2022C Bonds, the Parity Bonds and the Parity Obligations.
-Accordingly, the debt service coverage on the 2022C Bonds, the Parity Bonds and the Parity Obligations does not take into account such expenses.
+Payment of capital costs and some other payments under the State Water Contract and the Devil Canyon-Castaic Contract are subordinate to the obligation of Metropolitan for payment of Operation and Maintenance Expenditures and debt service on the 2022B Bonds, the Parity Bonds and the Parity Obligations.
+Accordingly, the debt service coverage on the 2022B Bonds, the Parity Bonds and the Parity Obligations does not take into account such expenses.
 See Appendix A under the caption "HISTORICAL AND PROJECTED REVENUES AND EXPENSES."

-The 2022C Bonds do not constitute general obligation indebtedness of Metropolitan.
-Neither the general credit nor the taxing power of Metropolitan is pledged for the payment of the 2022C Bonds, the interest thereon or the redemption price thereof.
-The obligation to pay the principal of, redemption premium, if any, and interest on the 2022C Bonds does not constitute a pledge, charge, lien or encumbrance upon any of Metropolitan's property or its income, receipts or revenues except Net Operating Revenues.
+The 2022B Bonds do not constitute general obligation indebtedness of Metropolitan.
+Neither the general credit nor the taxing power of Metropolitan is pledged for the payment of the 2022B Bonds, the interest thereon or the redemption price thereof.
+The obligation to pay the principal of, redemption premium, if any, and interest on the 2022B Bonds does not constitute a pledge, charge, lien or encumbrance upon any of Metropolitan's property or its income, receipts or revenues except Net Operating Revenues.